 tree).
 Scroll down, and you will see that the declarations for /DATAPOOL/ and /GLOBAL14/ have

 been removed, and there are INCLUDE statements for the new files.

 To see the new files, double-click FLY_DB in the Call tree.
 When code is displayed from the

 Project tree, the display shows the files as they will be re-written.
 When code is displayed from

 the Call tree, WinFPT displays the code of the sub-programs, stepping into INCLUDE files.
 As

 you scroll down, the window shows the code generated for the /DATAPOOL/ COMMON and for

 The INTEGER*8 Variables

-CVF will not accept INTEGER*8 variables.
+The version of CVF used in this migration did not accept INTEGER*8 variables.
 To see the extent of the problem, click on the Symbol

 Use the Usage filters to display only formal arguments, array and scalar variables.
 Scroll down